 We will promote a district culture in which individual differences are respected and valued by offering professional development that supports and enhances the staff's cultural competency and world view.
-We will provide opportunities for students to learn in heterogeneous groups, and to study about people from backgrounds representing the cultural spectrum, by means of student cultural exchanges, both in person and electronically.
-We will work to close the engagement gap and the empowerment gap through CARE for Kids/Developmental Design activities, personalized instruction, and classroom support for teachers in the use of culturally relevant/responsive pedagogy.
+We will provide opportunities for students to learn in heterogeneous groups and to study about people from backgrounds representing the cultural spectrum, by means of student cultural exchanges, both in person and electronically.
+We will work to close the engagement gap and the empowerment gap by using multiple strategies, including CARE for Kids/Developmental Design activities, personalized instruction, classroom support for teachers in the use of culturally relevant/responsive pedagogy, and the development of the new K-5 social studies curriculum One Community, One Nation.
+We will also enhance staff diversity.